 "Who is it this time?"
 Telzey inquired warily.
 She'd had a number of talks with Klayung and a few other Service people about her experiences in the Elaigar circuit.
-Within limits, she hadn't minded giving them more detailed information than the report provided, but and to the Alattas, who no longer mattered.
+Within limits, she hadn't minded giving them more detailed information than the report provided, but she was beginning to feel that for the moment she'd been pumped enough.